newtonmunene99/mpesa-api/README.md

     client_key: 'YOUR_CONSUMER_KEY_HERE',
     client_secret: 'YOUR_CONSUMER_SECRET_HERE',
     initiator_password: 'YOUR_INITIATOR_PASSWORD_HERE',
+    security_credential: 'YOUR_SECURITY_CREDENTIAL',
     certificatepath: 'keys/example.cert'
 };
 // For the initiator_password, use the security credential from the test credentials page.link :https://developer.safaricom.co.ke/test_credentials

+// security credential is optional.
+Set this if you're getting Initiator Name is invalid errors.
+You can generate your security credential on the test credentials page for sandbox environment or from your mpesa web portal for production environment.

 // certificate path is otional.
 I've provided ceritificates for sandbox and production by default.
-If you choose not to include it Pass it as null. const credentials = {
+If you choose not to include it Pass it as null.
+If you have passed `security_credential` you should pass `certificatepath` as `null` const credentials = {
     ...,
     certificatepath: null